 Permanent Protective Order (PO)

-According to Virginia Code, a PO is issued for a maximum of two years against the person convicted with domestic violence and assault.
+According to, a code of Virginia emergency protective order is issued for a maximum of two years against the person convicted with domestic violence and assault.
 If the court feels it necessary, the PO will be extended for another two years.
 The opportunities and procedures associated with PO are quite different from Preliminary and Emergency Protective Order.
 The validity period too is quite greater than the previous 2 restrictive injunction.
 Before issuing a permanent protective order, the judge will determine whether the abuse occurred as mentioned and defined in the Code of Virginia.

-An emergency protective order prohibits the offender from having any form of contact with the victim.
-If they happen to violate the emergency protective order in any manner, then they will be subjected to separate criminal charges.
+A protective order prohibits the offender from having any form of contact with the victim.
+If they happen to violate the Virginia emergency protective order in any manner, then they will be subjected to separate criminal charges.
 A maximum jail sentence of 12 months and a fine of $2500 could be imposed upon the violator.

 Provisions included in Order

-Whether it is an Emergency or a Permanent Protective Order, they carry numerous provisions:
+Whether it is an Emergency or a code of virginia emergency protective order, they carry numerous provisions:

 Unless permitted by the court, the offender will be prohibited from contacting the victim in any manner.
 Stalking, texting, calling, emailing and disturbing in any manner will be considered as means of contact.
-Emergency Protective Order is applicable to children as well.
-Hence, the offender being served with the Emergency PO must avoid making contacts with minor children.
+Protective Order is applicable to children as well.
+Hence, the offender being served with the emergency protective order virginia must avoid making contacts with minor children.

 With due permission from the court, the offender will be allowed to talk to the victim under close supervision.